Kėdainiai Atžalynas Gymnasium

-Kėdainiai Atžalynas gymnasium is a high school in Kėdainiai, Lithuania, established in 1944.
+Kėdainiai Atžalynas Gymnasium is a high school in Kėdainiai, Lithuania, established in 1944.

 History

-The school was established in 1944 as a girls gymnasium based in the old town of Kėdainiai which later, in 1950, was named Kėdainiai 2nd Secondary School.
-During 1953-1974, the school was based in the building of now-former Jonusas Radvila Study Centre.
+The school was established in 1944 as a girls' gymnasium based in the old town of Kėdainiai, which later, in 1950, was named Kėdainiai 2nd Secondary School.
+From 1953 to 1974, the school was housed in the building of the now former Jonusas Radvila Study Centre.
 Eventually, it was moved to its current location to a purpose-built building in the new part of the city.

 In 1993 it was given a name of Atžalynas, which roughly translates as "offspring".
 On 1 March 2010, the school received a status of gymnasium and is now called Kėdainiai Atžalynas gymnasium.